inveniosoftware/invenio-search/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default all traffic to Elasticsearch is via unencrypted HTTP because
 Elasticsearch does not come with built-in support for SSL unless you pay for
-the expensive enterprise X-Pack addition.
-A cheap alternative to X-Pack, is to
+the enterprise X-Pack addition.
+A cheaper alternative to X-Pack is to
 simply setup a proxy (e.g. nginx) on each node with SSL and
 HTTP basic authentication support.